trueheart78/trueheart78.com/naked-dagger-walkthrough-dark-souls-3.md

 * :money_with_wings: :key: Grave
 * :money_with_wings: :key: Tower
 * :muscle: +1 Endurance to 15 (level 23)
-* :sake: :candy: Burn Undead Bone Shard #1
+* :sake: :lollipop: Burn Undead Bone Shard #1
 * :running: :door: :arrow_up_down: :arrow_up: Run to the tower elevator and go up
 * :hand: Fire Keeper Soul
 * :arrow_down: Back to the bottom of the elevator